-Dating Violence is a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.
+Dating violence is a pattern of behavior in an intimate relationship that is used to gain or maintain power and control over an intimate partner.
 Dating violence is a form of domestic violence and is also called intimate partner violence.

-Loyola's Community Standards defines dating violence as "Any violence, including but not limited to physical or sexual abuse or threat of abuse, between two people who are or have been in a social relationship of a romantic or intimate nature.
+Loyola's Community Standards defines dating violence as "any violence (including but not limited to emotional, physical, sexual, and financial abuse or threat of abuse) between two people who are or have been in a social relationship of a romantic or intimate nature.
 The existence of such a relationship will depend on the length and type of the relationship and the frequency of interactions between the persons involved."

 For more information about how allegations of dating violence are handled, see §409 Gender-Based Misconduct and Title IX.